madkne/MPL_interpreter/README.md

 MPL is best choice FOR
 --------

-* build tools of personal projects or big projects
+1. build tools of personal projects or big projects
-* start to learning the programming world
+2. start to learning the programming world
-* create small and common tools for programmers
+3. create small and common tools for programmers
-* personal programming for spend time
+4. personal programming for spend timeend time